Why you should care

 Marine Le Pen is a seductress; she tantalized French men and women alike as she grew from ugly duckling into a veritable political player.
 Blond and blue-eyed, she has a raspy voice that beckons France to crawl into bed — metaphorically — with her and the National Front.
 Jocelyne Mercanti, a middle-age voter from northeastern France, is in.
 “I support the one woman who speaks the truth, and the only one who can help France,” she says of Le Pen.

-In a Dynasty-style move, Le Pen, 48, last year expelled father Jean-Marie Le Pen and his virulent racism from the party he founded when she was 4.
+In a Dynasty-style move in 2015, Le Pen, 48, expelled father Jean-Marie Le Pen and his virulent racism from the party he founded when she was 4.
 Softer and more serious, Marine is polishing up the National Front’s (FN) image ahead of next year’s presidential race.
 Though world-renowned for heading the formerly fringe far-right group — long associated with xenophobia and racism — she’s not expected to win.
 Still, Le Pen, who didn’t reply to OZY’s request for comment, earned 18 percent of the vote in 2012 and is polling at 25–30 percent now, giving her momentum in a Brexit-and-Trump world.
 So it’s easy to see her building her legacy for at least the next decade — and once she’s had her go, another pretty and even younger Le Pen is waiting in the wings.

 All the social rights [we] have won through social movements and revolutions would be lost.